 See this oven-baked version of stuffed peppers on my website!

 Smoker: Our smoker is an electric Pit Boss smoker 8-1 grill that uses 100% wood pellets as fuel instead of gas or propane.

 High-quality temperature probe: This is a must-have item if you own a smoker.
-We invested in this ThermoPro Wireless Digital Cooking Food Meat Thermometer with Dual Probes as soon as we bought the smoker; it's an absolute necessity!
+We invested in a digital meat thermometer, it is so easy to use!